 - Extract the author’s name and website from an existing comment.

-- Construct an email address using the author’s name and the website’s domain name.
+- Construct an email address using the author’s first name and the website’s domain name.

 - Post a comment using the extracted name, the constructed email, and a link to the spamvertised site.